 Asheville, NC-based musician, artist, and producer Todd Britton explores this subject through the lens of the biblical creation metaphor on an electronic palette.
 Joined by multi-instrumentalist Josh Sullivan and bassist Matt Gentling, the current phase of Analog Moon is a departure from the emblematic rock-driven format typically associated with the project, manifesting instead in a more downtempo style.

 · E x p e r i m e n t a l · P s y c h e d e l i c · I n d i e · R o c k ·

-Front man Todd Britton started Analog Moon in 2005 while living in Columbia, SC.
+Front man Todd Britton formed Analog Moon in 2005 while living in Columbia, SC.
 The band went through multiple line-up changes before Britton relocated to Asheville, NC, in 2008.
 While working on a follow-up to the band’s 2007 release, A.M.
 Radio, Britton teamed up with Asheville producer/musician Jon Ashley to begin recording the tracks that would later become Analog Moon’s second full-length album, Ascent and The Secret There Below.
 The sessions employed the talents of several local and regional musicians, such as Band of Horses keyboardist Ryan Monroe and Asheville jazz/bluegrass bassist and guitarist Barrett Smith.
-Britton and Ashley have assembled a live ensemble to perform tracks from the new album, as well as staples from the band’s existing catalog.
-The current live lineup consists of Todd Britton on guitar, Jon Ashley on drums, former Archers of Loaf/Band of Horses bassist Matt Gentling on bass, and local music scene newcomer Josh Sullivan on keys with each member contributing vocals.
+Britton and Ashley then assembled a live ensemble to perform tracks from the new album, as well as staples from the band’s existing catalog.
+That lineup consisted of Todd Britton on guitar, Jon Ashley on drums, former Archers of Loaf/Band of Horses bassist Matt Gentling on bass, and local music scene newcomer Josh Sullivan on keys with each member contributing vocals.